giuseppealbrizio/express-ecma-boilerplate-mongodb/README.md

 > - `Prettier` to prettify the code
 > - `MongoDB` ready to go configuration with mongoose
 > - `CORS` feature enabled
-> - `Passport` local authentication strategy and middleware to restrict access.
+> - `Passport` authentication strategies and middleware to restrict access.
 > - `Sendgrid` email service support with sendgrid.
 > - `Error Handling` errors custom middleware and helpers globally configured
 > - `Multer` File uploading configured to use in routes as middleware